-Choosing the optimal device for inhalation therapy Despite the large number of randomized controlled trials (RCTs) having been conducted on this topic, there is still no clear superiority in efficacy between the different types of devices, currently used for inhalation therapy has been demonstrated^{5,6}.
+Choosing the optimal device for inhalation therapy

+Despite the large number of randomized controlled trials (RCTs) having been conducted on this topic, there is still ne article reprint is distributed with the support of CHIESI HELLAS S.A.

+Figure 1.
+Evolution of inhaled therapies delivery devices, from 18th century to the present no clear superiority in efficacy between the different types of devices, currently used for inhalation therapy has been demonstrated.
 Nevertheless, some methodological limitations in the majority of these trials should be noted: first, most of these RCTs were designed for licensing purposes, thus their primary aim was to show 'non-inferiority or at least equality' in efficacy; second, the question of a potential superiority of one of the types of devices has not been clearly stated.
-Moreover, many of these RCTs have recruited patients already well trained in using the devices (i.e. when a good inhalation technique is required); while patients with poor training were excluded from the studies6.
+Moreover, many of these RCTs have recruited patients already well trained in using the devices (i.e. when a good inhalation technique is required); while patients with poor training were excluded from the studies.
 Therefore, the results of these RCTs do not present actual real-world data, i.e. they only reflect partially the population that uses inhalation devices in real life.
-Importantly, a systemic review by Lavorini et al.7 showed that up to 25% of patients never receive verbal instructions on how to use their devices, while another review raised the issue of evaluation of errors in technique, recording around 300 descriptions of critical errors and up to 90% of patients making technique errors, in 114 studies included8.
+Importantly, a systemic review by Lavorini et al. showed that up to 25% of patients never receive verbal instructions on how to use their devices, while another review raised the issue of evaluation of errors in technique, recording around 300 descriptions of critical errors and up to 90% of patients making technique errors, in 114 studies included.